Rhino & Elephant Conservation:

 What food will I eat?

-All our project sites have dedicated cooks who make delicious wholesome food, all served buffet-style.
+Both our family volunteering project sites have dedicated cooks who make delicious wholesome food, all served buffet-style.
 Breakfasts generally include toast, cereals, fruit, yoghurt, eggs and homemade fritters; lunches will include salads, pasta, cold meats and fresh bread, and in winter, homemade soups and rolls.
 Dinners will include pasta, curries, stews, with fresh vegetables and starch.
 Vegetarians, vegans and celiacs can be catered for – please let us know when booking.
-Specialist food items such as gluten-free products and dried fruits and nuts, are extremely expensive and hard to come by in Zimbabwe, so we may ask you to bring some supplies from home if you do have specific dietary requirements.
+Specialist food items such as gluten-free products and dried fruits and nuts are extremely expensive and hard to come by in Zimbabwe, so we may ask you to bring some supplies from home if you do have specific dietary requirements.

 When is the best time to come?